sf-wdi-26/modules/w04/d04/m1-active-record-models/readme.md

 If you read through what this page is actually telling you, you can probably guess why this happened.

 Even though we have a database (`tunr_development`) we never created any tables or schema.
-We never made a table, just the database!
+We never made an Artist table, just the database!

 Just like we used a wonderful Rake command to help us quickly create a database, we have some to help us create tables, too.

-> Note: Explain some of the common commands we'll be using and they'll have access to.
+> Here's a pretty comprehensive list of rake commands you can run on the database.

 ```bash
 $ rake -T